Reviews You Can Rely On

 Edge Cleaning

 We sprinkled two tablespoons of coffee grounds along a 16-inch stretch of baseboard.
-We conducted two sub tests here.
-One, we plowed into the grounds head on, perpendicular to the wall.
+We conducted two sub-tests here.
+One, we plowed into the grounds head-on, perpendicular to the wall.
 The second was us running parallel along the edge of the wall.
-Some vacuums perform well one way, while other perform well another.
-However, some tackle the grounds both directions, like the Eureka Mighty Mite.
-We had absolutely no trouble getting this vacuum to clean up all the coffee ground, no matter how we approached it.
+Some vacuums perform well one way, while others perform well another.
+However, some tackle the grounds in both directions, like the Eureka Mighty Mite.
+We had absolutely no trouble getting this vacuum to clean up all the coffee grounds, no matter how we approached it.

 canister vacuum - with just a tap, the bristles on the mighty mite become exposed and...